 - Specify the event that needs to be recorded for the funnel step

-The drop down list will be populated with all events that are sending data in your game.
-If you add new events to your game they will automatically be added to this list when data starts being received from them.
+- The drop down list will be populated with all the events that your game has sent.
+If you add new events to your game, they will automatically be added to this list when data starts being received from that event

 - Choose whether the player can flow through this funnel step to a later one with a single qualifying event.